Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 2/Cybersecurity/I'm Dying.md

 ### List of websites to test my stuff on

 ---
-Here are some platforms where you can test payment card details in a controlled environment:

-1. [Stripe](https://docs.stripe.com/testing) - Offers a test mode where you can simulate transactions without moving real money.
-You can test various scenarios, including successful payments, declines, and fraud detection.
-2. [BlueSnap Sandbox](https://support.bluesnap.com/docs/test-credit-card-numbers) - Provides a sandbox environment for testing regular card transactions.
-It includes a variety of test cards and expected outcomes.
-3. [PayPal Developer](https://developer.paypal.com/) - Allows you to create sandbox accounts to test payment processing and integration.
-4. [Authorize.Net Sandbox](https://developer.authorize.net/) - A testing environment for developers to simulate payment transactions.
-5. [Square Developer](https://developer.squareup.com/) - Offers a sandbox for testing payment processing and other features.

-These platforms are designed for testing purposes

----

 Here are 20 additional websites and platforms where you can test payment card details for your assignment.
 These include a mix of e-commerce, travel, and other services that often allow testing with invalid cards: